There is no Perfect Cuboid: Abstract

 \section{Abstract}

 A perfect cuboid is formed when an Euler brick whose edges and face diagonals are all integers also has an integer internal diagonal.
-No simple, succinct perfect cuboid has been found.
 It is known that if a perfect cuboid exists the internal diagonal is odd.
-This algebraic proof shows in a succinct way that by replacing the edges and diagonal integers in the perfect cuboid with the Euclidean substitutions for deriving all the Pythagorean triples, the internal diagonal cannot be an odd integer.
+No perfect cuboid has been found.
+This simple proof shows that the internal diagonal of an Euler brick cannot be an odd integer.